ovh/ai-training-examples/README.md

-# Examples of use of OVHcloud AI TRAINING product
+# Examples of use of OVHcloud AI Solutions

 ![githubbanner](https://user-images.githubusercontent.com/3379410/27423240-3f944bc4-5731-11e7-87bb-3ff603aff8a7.png)